Phuks-co/throat/README.md

 2. Install dependencies with `pip install -r requirements.txt`
 3. Install the test dependencies with `pip install -r requirements-test.txt`
 4. Run the tests with `python -m pytest`
+5. The tests are not affected by your configuration in `config.yaml`.
+If you wish to run the tests against production database or authentication servers (instead of the defaults, which are sqlite and local authentication), you may put configuration settings in `test_config.yaml` and run the tests with `TEST_CONFIG=test_config.yaml python -m pytest`

 ## Chat